(Pocket-lint) - While normal bikes and scooters are, of course, extremely popular, the electric revolution is well and truly here.

 Kryptonite is a huge name in the bike lock world, with its lightweight but solid locks really popular.
 They're not always the most absolutely secure locks, but the Evolution Mini-7 comes with a gold Sold Secure rating, making it a really solid lock.

-Like the Onguard model above, it comes with a flex cable to let you more easily loop around poles or hoops, and is a mini model to be carried with ease.
+Like the Onguard model, it comes with a flex cable to let you more easily loop around poles or hoops, and is a mini model to be carried with ease.

 On-Guard Pitbull Mini DT-8008